ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SSL_Eng.md

 Thank you.
 We always welcome your feedbacks and suggestions.

-## 1. Introduction to Altibase Hadoop Connector
+## 1. Introduction to Altibase SSL/TLS

 This chapter describes the concepts and features of Altibase SSL/TLS.